Intuit QuickBooks Payroll Review 2023: Is It Right for You?

 **Workers’ compensation insurance isn’t available in Ohio, North Dakota, Washington, and Wyoming.

-Unsure which QuickBooks Payroll plan to get?
+Are you unsure which QuickBooks Payroll plan to get?
 Read our QuickBooks Payroll: Core vs Premium vs Elite guide to help you find the right payroll package for your business.

-Check out our guide to setting up and running QuickBooks Payroll.
+If you’re a new user and need help navigating its pay features, check out our guide to setting up and running QuickBooks Payroll.
 It also includes a video tutorial if you prefer a visual walk-through.

-If you’ve run payroll several times and don’t require any revisions or salary changes, QuickBooks has an auto-payroll feature that will automatically run payroll every pay period.
+If you’ve run payroll several times and don’t require any revisions or salary changes, QuickBooks has an auto-payroll feature that will run payroll automatically every pay period.
 However, this functionality is available only for those who employ salaried employees and have payments set on direct deposits with e-services enabled.
 Your payroll account should also be in good standing and not have been placed on hold in the six months prior to running auto-payroll.

 For employee health benefits, QuickBooks Payroll offers health insurance options through SimplyInsured, which helps small businesses find the best insurance packages for their budget.
 It’s a three-step application, and you get instant quotes.
 If you select benefits through QuickBooks Payroll, you can easily administer them through its software.
+Note, however, that its health plans aren’t available in Hawaii, Vermont, and the District of Columbia, as of this writing.

 QuickBooks Payroll has partnered with Mineral to provide HR support and administration to its clients.
 Available only for Premium and Elite subscribers, the HR support center grants you access to customizable job descriptions, onboarding checklists, and performance tools.
 If you sign up for an Elite plan, you can contact Mineral HR and compliance experts (either online or via phone) if you have critical HR issues.
 They can also assist you in creating HR policies and custom handbooks.

-The QuickBooks Payroll portal lets employees access pay stubs and W-2s, as well as view PTO balances and withholdings.
+The QuickBooks Payroll portal lets employees access pay stubs and W-2s as well as view PTO balances and withholdings.
 They can also change and update their details like contact information, bank accounts, and more.
 In addition to logging time sheets, it lets employees apply for expense reimbursements and request PTO.
-There’s even a section for HR documents like employee manuals.
+There’s also a section for HR documents like employee manuals.
 Note that the features employees can use may vary according to your QuickBooks Payroll plan.

 - Automatic integration with QuickBooks Accounting software